What has MCCID achieved during its existence?

 100% Passing Rate in Data Encoding Certification Examination

-This is the first time TESDA experienced 100% passing rate to those who took the competency examination for data encoding, an equivalent of Career Civil Service Examination (sub-professional).
+This is the first time TESDA experienced a 100% passing rate to those who took the competency examination for data encoding, an equivalent of the Career Civil Service Examination (sub-professional).

 Eight Students Passed the PESFA Scholarship Award

-First year students were among the first recipients of scholarship award given by Private Education Students Fund Assistance through TESDA.
+First-year students were among the first recipients of scholarship awards given by Private Education Students Fund Assistance through TESDA.

 MCCID Featured in ABS-CBN Channel 23 Show

 Sir Jojo Esposa and Sir Ervin Reyes were both interviewed and MCCID featured in the Digital Tour Program of Studio 23 which was aired on Sunday, May 23 at 10:30 pm.

 MCCID one of Signatory/Observer in Manila Accessible ICT Design Recommendations

 MCCID represented the deaf community in the Philippines during the Web Enabled Accessibility Interregional Seminar and Regional Demonstration Workshop on ICT attended by delegates from Asia-Pacific.

 First-Ever School Recognized to Teach Sign Language